skills17/euroskills-web-development-2023/src/modules/module-c/INSTRUCTIONS.md

 The service you build needs to fetch the `GET` endpoint and provide the partial answer to the user until it is final.
 The frontend will be polling for the answer.
 After the response is complete, the user can submit another prompt to continue the conversation.
-It should not be possible to submit a prompt while the service is still processing the previous conversation input.
+It must not be possible to submit a prompt while the service is still processing the previous conversation input.
 This means you need to store the state of the conversation on your database.

 **Billing:**

 An indicator `<EOF>Took {duration in millis}ms` is printed at the end once the answer is final.
 Example: `<EOF>Took 4254ms`.
 The duration signifies how long the service took to generate the response.
-This is the time that should be used to determine how long it took and consequently update the billing.
-That indicator should not be part of the response forwarded to the frontend.
+This is the time that must be used to determine how long it took and consequently update the billing.
+That indicator must not be part of the response forwarded to the frontend.

 **Specification:**